FActScore: Fine-grained Atomic Evaluation of Factual Precision in Long Form Text Generation: : Evaluating Factual Precision of Long-form Text Generation

 \subsection{Definition}

 \ours\ is based on two key ideas.

 \textbf{Key idea 1: Atomic fact as a unit.} Long-form text consists of many pieces of information that can each be either true or false.
 Prior work has explored using a sentence as a unit; however, even a single sentence is a mix of supported and unsupported facts, e.g., in 40\% of the cases with ChatGPT.
-Previous and concurrent work either (1) defines an additional label of \texttt{partial support}~\citep{manakul2023selfcheckgpt,liu2023evaluating} whose definition may be subjective and can lead to low agreement, or (2) takes the strictest definition of \texttt{support} that requires every piece of information to be supported~\citep{rashkin2021measuring,gao2022attributed}, which ignores the partial support cases, e.g., in an example in Figure~\ref{fig:teaser}, this approach assigns 0.0 to both generations even though the first generation is considerably more accurate than the second.
+Previous and concurrent work either (1) defines an additional label of \texttt{partial support}~\citep{manakul2023selfcheckgpt,liu2023evaluating} whose definition may be subjective and can lead to low agreement, or (2) takes the strictest definition of \texttt{support} that requires every piece of information to be supported~\citep{rashkin2021measuring,gao2022attributed}, which ignores the partial support cases, e.g., assigning 0.0 to both generations in Figure~\ref{fig:teaser} even though the first generation is considerably more accurate than the second. \myskip{ }

-In this paper, we define an atomic fact as a short sentence conveying one piece of information (examples in Figure~\ref{fig:teaser} and Table~\ref{tab:example-atomic-fact-decomposition}), similar to summarization content units (SCUs; \citet{nenkova2004evaluating}).
-An atomic fact is a more fundamental unit than a sentence for a piece of information to be validated, and provides a more fine-grained evaluation, e.g., in Figure~\ref{fig:teaser}, rating the first generation higher than the second.
+In this paper, we define an atomic fact as a short sentence conveying one piece of information (examples in Figure~\ref{fig:teaser}), similar to summarization content units~\citep{nenkova2004evaluating}.
+An atomic fact is a more fundamental unit than a sentence for a piece of information and provides a more fine-grained evaluation, e.g., in Figure~\ref{fig:teaser}, rating the first generation higher than the second.

 \textbf{Key Idea 2: Factual precision as a function of a given knowledge source.} Prior work often considers factual precision as a single global truth~\citep{manakul2023selfcheckgpt}.
 In contrast, we adopt a perspective that the truthfulness of a statement should depend on a particular knowledge source that end users consider to be trustworthy and reliable.
 Therefore, instead of whether an atomic fact is globally true or false, we consider whether it is {\em supported} by a given source of knowledge.
 This has been used in the fact verification literature~\citep{wadden2022scifact} where conflict of information between different sources is relatively common.